 Cervical radiculopathy doesn’t always improve with conservative care.
 When the following conditions become noticeable, your doctor may recommend surgery:

 - Unbearable pain that doesn’t respond to medical management

 - Evidence of spinal cord compression

 - Bowel or bladder concerns

-One of the most common operations used to treat cervical radiculopathy caused by pressure from bone spurs and a herniated disc is an anterior cervical fusion.
+One of the most common operations used to treat cervical radiculopathy caused by pressure from bone spurs and a herniated disc is an Anterior cervical fusion.

 After surgery, you may be placed in some type of neck brace for up to 12 weeks while healing.
 Learn more about braces used to treat neck problems.

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.